Beyond the Visible: A Survey on Cross-spectral Face Recognition: Formalization of CFR

 Algorithms reviewed in this paper seek to provide strategies for determining { $\Theta$}, formalized in Equation \eqref{eq:HFR_formalization}.

-We have that at the time of authentication a \textit{probe face image} is captured and processed in the same way as in the enrollment and compared against a reference template of a claimed identity (verification) or up to all stored reference templates (identification) \cite{jain2004introduction}.
+During enrollment, a \textit{gallery face image} is captured and processed and being stored as \textit{reference template}, representing the biometric information of an individual.
+At the time of authentication, a \textit{probe face image} is captured and processed in the same way as in the enrollment and compared against a reference template of a claimed identity (verification) or against all stored reference templates (identification) \cite{jain2004introduction}.

 Mathematically, both heterogeneous verification and identification are formalized as follows.
-The user is either \textit{genuine}- the claim is true, or an \textit{impostor}- the claim is false.
+The user is either \textit{genuine} -- the claim is true, or an \textit{impostor} -- the claim is false.
 They are represented by the set $\Omega = \{ \omega_{true} , \omega_{false} \}$, respectively.